 If you’re like most health and safety professionals, you get up every morning determined to make a difference.
 You’re on a mission to create a better workplace and ensure your employees make it home safely at the end of each shift.

-Target Zero: What Is It?
+The Target Zero Goal: What Is It?

 To put it simply, the goal of a Target Zero initiative is to create an incident and injury free work environment.
-Arguably, all safety programs strive to achieve this in one way or another, but when Target Zero is taken too literally, it can become problematic.
+Arguably, all workplace safety training programs strive to achieve this in one way or another, but when Target Zero is taken too literally, it can become problematic.

 3 Challenges with Target Zero

 Creates a Culture of Fear – One of the most effective ways to improve safety is by building a positive safety culture, so the last thing you want to do is create a culture that breeds fear and makes your workforce uncomfortable.
-Target zero can inadvertently send the message to employees that mistakes aren’t tolerated which isn’t good for morale or for continuous improvement.
+Target zero incidents can inadvertently send the message to employees that mistakes aren’t tolerated which isn’t good for morale or for continuous improvement.